calliope-project/euro-calliope/docs/model/overview.md

 ## Components and assumptions

-For an in-depth description of all model components and the data preprocessing steps, please read the [open-access article introducing euro-calliope in Joule](https://doi.org/10.1016/j.joule.2020.07.018).
+For an in-depth description of all model components and the data preprocessing steps, please read the [open-access article introducing Euro-Calliope in Joule](https://doi.org/10.1016/j.joule.2020.07.018).